 For this recipe, we'll be infusing a sugar-water mixture with the flowers, allowing the nectar to soak into the syrup, and then discarding the flowers.

-I usually carry a bucket and a pair of scissors, and just trim away flowers from the vine.
+To forage the flowers, I usually carry a bucket and a pair of gardening shears, and simply trim away flowers from the vine.

 To make a simple syrup that's infused with flowers or herbs, you add the plants to the sugar water, heat the water, and simmer the mixture for about 5 minutes.

-Then, if the flavor you’re infusing is very delicate (like with honeysuckle), you’ll let the plants sit in the syrup for about an hour before straining out the plants.
+But, if the flavor you're infusing is very delicate (like honeysuckle), you'll let the flowers sit in the syrup for about an hour before straining them out.

 How Can I Use this Honeysuckle Simple Syrup?